Introduction to Principal Component Analysis

 - x(i)j: jth feature of data sample i.

-Once you have the mean of each feature then update each x(i)j with x(i)j – uj.
+Once you have the mean of each feature, then update each x(i)j with x(i)j – uj.

-Note that if the features are of a different scale, then you must use the following equation to normalize the data.
+Note that if the features are of a different scale, you must use the following equation to normalize the data.

 Where,